b3nk4n/jump-game/README.md

 Thanks to Dee Yan-Key for allowing me to use [his songs](https://freemusicarchive.org/music/Dee_Yan-Key/Bavarian_Symphony) in this non-commercial game.
 The song is free under [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+## Technical Setup

+Use Java 11 to build and run the project.

 ## License

 This work is published under [MIT][mit] License.